 These Quinoa Black Bean Burrito Bowls are the perfect “flexitarian” lunch or dinner.
-It’s a deconstructed burrito, loosely based on Chipotle’s burrito bowl.
-I’ve replaced rice with cilantro lime quinoa to add protein and nutrients.
+It’s a deconstructed burrito.
+I’ve opted for cilantro lime quinoa, rather than rice, to add protein and nutrients.
 Black beans are simmered with onions, garlic, and spices for added flavor.
 I have listed several optional toppings, so you can make this bowl all your own.
 So many possibilities!

 I recently heard the word “flexitarian” used to describe a fellow food blogger’s eating habits.
 After learning more about the word, it seems to describe my diet perfectly.
 I eat vegetarian most of the time, reserving meat only for when I really crave it.
 In my case, that means I’m eating meat once or twice a week (sometimes less).
 My husband is the same way.
 Growing up in Israel, his mom cooked lots of vegetarian dishes like eggplant, hummus, and shakshuka.
 We’re happiest with a simple dinner of mushroom barley soup or lentils with rice— or these Quinoa Black Bean Burrito Bowls.

 Generally speaking, being a flexitarian feels right to my body.
 I don’t have trouble staying at a healthy weight, my cholesterol tests always come back perfect, I have lots of energy and I feel great.
 However, while I love eating flexitarian-style, I can’t eat too much soy, which is a major meat-free protein source.
 That’s one of the reasons I’ve been trying to work more quinoa into my diet; it’s a clean and healthy vegetarian source of protein.